Roe deer hunt in Italy: looking for the elf

 During a single day hunt you may spot up to 15 – 20 roe deer and check several good males looking for the right trophy.
 Apart from roe deer, in this area is also possible to shoot wild boars and, occasionally also fallow deer and red foxes.

 The typical day would start very early in the morning as hunters will have to be on the hunt before sunrise and spend the morning on the hunt.
-After morning hunt we’ll get back to the hotel or villa for a short break, then we’ll have the opportunity to enjoy some tourism activities in the area.
+After the morning hunt we’ll get back to the hotel or villa for a short break, then we’ll have the opportunity to enjoy some tourism activities in the area.
 We will hunt again from a couple of hours before sunset until dark.

 Hunters wishing to hunt properly, in wild non-fenced areas, having at the same time the opportunity to enjoy Italy with their families and friends.

-Why you will like it?
+Why will you like it?